 8. How often will I have to see an orthodontist while I’m being treated?

-How often you’ll need to see an orthodontist will depend on the treatment option you and your orthodontist or dentist choose, whether you encounter any obstacles during treatment, and other factors.
+How often you’ll need to see an orthodontist will depend on the treatment option you and your orthodontist choose, whether you encounter any obstacles during treatment, and other factors.

 For clear aligners, there are no elastics to adjust so you may be able to go longer between appointments, and see your orthodontist once every 6 to 10 weeks.